muditmahajan21/msh/README.md

 # MSH

-MSH is a simple C shell implementation with few builtin commands.
+MSH is a simple shell implementation in C with few builtin commands.

-This is an ongoing attemot to learn about shell commands and their implementation in C while continuing the exploration of GNU/Linux.
+This is an ongoing attempt to learn about shell commands and their implementation in C while continuing the exploration of GNU/Linux.